 For many months after most of Phase One was complete, my team and I used the otherwise unoccupied, high-ceiling leased space as our workplace for the planning and design of Phase Two.
 It was a large, lonely space.

-Indeed, there may have been something unlucky about the leased building because, besides the hiring SNAFU, the Client’s operations in the building accomplished much less than planned.
+Indeed, there may have been problematic influences on the leased building because, besides the hiring SNAFU, the Client’s operations in the building accomplished much less than planned.
 Indeed, serious and very unpleasant acrimony developed among the Client’s employees that occupied it.
 When the new building was completed, they too moved out of the leased space as soon as humanly possible.

-We later learned from the general contractor that developed and owned the office building that it stood smack dab on an old graveyard.
+We later learned from the general contractor that developed, constructed and owned the office building that it had been built smack dab on an old graveyard.
 Hmmmm.

 A Good Beginning

-For the new building, however, the Client wisely decided they wanted to avoid the risk of not doing a Jichinsai, a decision that was welcomed by the general contractor and the thousands of workmen that were involved in its construction.
+For the new building, however, the Client wisely decided they wanted to avoid the risk of not doing a Jichinsai, a decision that was welcomed by the general contractor, the thousands of workmen that were involved in its construction and the Owner’s employees.

 Another worker with a well-documented history of a bad ticker had a fatal heart attack on the way home one day, but that incident was ultimately deemed unrelated to the construction work.